benjamin-swain/meltingpot-2023-solution/README.md

 2. Run the evaluation script:
 `python evaluate.py`

-You should see a window appear like this:
+You should see a window appear like below.
+The left image is the entire world, and the right image is the observation of one of the focal agents.
+Press space to step through the episode.
+Press q to end the episode.

 ![Final Results](sample_image.PNG)